openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines a mechanism on top of OAuth 2.0 to request and provide Verifiable Presentations.

-As the primary extension, OpenID for Verifiable Presentations introduces the VP Token as a container to enable End-Users to present Verifiable Presentations to the Verifiers using the Wallet.
-A VP Token contains one or more Verifiable Presentations in the same or different credential formats.
+As the primary extension, OpenID for Verifiable Presentations introduces the VP Token as a container to enable End-Users to present Verifiable Presentations to Verifiers using the Wallet.
+A VP Token contains one or more Verifiable Presentations in the same or different Credential formats.

 This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
 The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).